telerik/ajax-docs/knowledge-base/ajax-sending-and-receiving-ajax-requests.md

 page_title: Sending and receiving AJAX requests with Telerik AjaxManager
 description: Learn how to send and receive AJAX requests with the Telerik WebForms AjaxManager component.
 slug: ajax-sending-and-receiving-ajax-requests
-tags: telerik ajaxmanager, telerik webforms ajaxmanager, webforms ajaxmanager, send ajax request, receive ajax request
+tags: telerik, asp.net, webforms, web forms, ajaxmanager, send, receive, ajax, json
 type: how-to
 res_type: kb
 ---

 ## Description

-Learn how to send and receive AJAX requests with the [Telerik WebForms AjaxManager]({%slug ajaxmanager/overview%}) component.
-Unlike [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/) the MS AJAX embedded in the ASP.NET Framework works slightly differently.
+Learn how to send and receive AJAX requests with the [Telerik WebForms AjaxManager]({%slug ajaxmanager/overview%}) component by combining its Client-side and Server-side APIs.

+Unlike [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/) the [Microsoft ASP.NET AJAX](https://learn.microsoft.com/en-us/previous-versions/aspnet/bb398874(v=vs.100)) embedded in the ASP.NET Framework works slightly differently, thus it can maintain the ViewState information.
+Instead of a pure AJAX request, it submits the entire Form, yet only updates a specific container and this is called Partial PostBack.
 To cut a long story short, [Telerik WebForms AjaxManager]({%slug ajaxmanager/overview%}) provides the necessary Client and Server APIs to send/receive AJAX requests in ASP.NET Web Forms and this article will teach out how.

 >caption DEMO

 !["Sending and receiving JSON string - demo"](images/ajax-sending-and-receiving-ajax-requests-demo.gif "Sending and receiving JSON string - demo")

 ## Solution

-To send AJAX requests to server, AjaxManager provides with two Client-Side functions, those are `ajaxRequest()` and `ajaxRequestWithTarget()` but in this article, we will be focusing on `ajaxRequest()`.
+Telerik WebForms AjaxManager exposes the `ajaxRequest()` client-side method which can be used to send AJAX requests to the server.

-The following examples require a `RadAjaxManager` on the page.
+To begin, you will need create a `telerik:RadAjaxManager` component on the page and subscribe it to its [AjaxRequest]({%slug ajaxmanager/server-side-programming/events/onajaxrequest%}) Server-side event.

 ````ASP.NET
 <telerik:RadAjaxManager ID="RadAjaxManager1" runat="server" OnAjaxRequest="RadAjaxManager1_AjaxRequest">
 </telerik:RadAjaxManager>
 ````

 ### Send AJAX request to Server

-To send an AJAX request to server, simply call the ajaxRequest() function of the AjaxManager Client-Object instance.
-As this function takes one parameter as string, you can pass your data to it to be sent to server.
+To send an AJAX request to server, call the `ajaxRequest()` method of the `Telerik.Web.UI.RadAjaxManager` Client-side Object instance.
+As this function takes one parameter as a `string`, you can pass along some data to be sent to server.

 >caption Example